It’s funny how traditional activities and concepts are making a comeback.

-I love that tradition is making a comeback.
-Making bone broth, oil pulling, taking fermented cod liver oil and putting butter in tea are not new concepts.
-While these things seem to be making headlines lately, the fact is that these ideas have been around for thousands of years.
+Making bone broth, oil pulling, taking fermented cod liver oil, and putting butter in tea are not new concepts.
+While these things have made headlines in recent years, the fact is that these ideas have been around for thousands of years.

-I’m convinced that there’s no better way to start your day than by slowly sipping on a hot cup of buttery chai.
+I still love my traditional cup of masala chai, but I think buttered chai is an experience to try.
 If you’ve never experienced the creamy, rich flavor of buttered chai, you’re missing out.
-A cup of this creamy, frothy drink will make you forget about your troubles, at least for a few minutes.
+A cup of this creamy, frothy buttered drink will make you forget about your troubles, at least for a few minutes.

 I wake up pretty early to get to work and the fact is, I’m not typically hungry when I wake up.
 While I might not be in the mood for breakfast, I am always in the mood for coffee or tea.
 Using butter as a creamer helps keep me full and by mid-morning, I’m ready for a hard boiled egg or two.
 I don’t like skipping breakfast altogether, but I’m okay with delaying it a bit.
 Besides, eating a late lunch helps the work day go by quickly.
 Eating healthy fats in the morning helps me manage my cravings.
 I’ve also noticed more energy in the mornings.

 - Add all of the ingredients to a blender and blend until smooth.